tc39/notes/es9/2018-03/mar-21.md

 BE: I didn't do that.
 I said it was a thought experiment.
 I'm not Allen or Kevin.
 Smalltalk design point ...
 I think they have sympathy for decorators, and I think that bringing up cases where we have allowed this mean things that it shouldnt might be worth the time that we spent this morning.
 I hope it was worth considering alternative design.
 I don't want to drag this out too long...

-RJE: YK you're back in the queue

 YK:  I agree with what brendand just said which is there are somethings.
 I agree with there are are things worth considering: first we consider whether we want rprivate methods to have the branch-check. we consider arrow syntax.
 Private methods to have the branch check,  we could consider arrow syntax but I think that is pretty unlikely, given dan's very well private syntax faq.
 (NOTE FROM DAN: This FAQ was written by Kevin Gibbons.
 Great job, Kevin! )We could consider making the `.#` a single token, not sure why this was so important to Alan.
 He did repeat it a lot in the issue thread.
 Finally we could consider ???
 I think with the exception of the arrow syntax, all those other things I don't object to.
 From that perspective i'm happy that this proposal was presented

-RJE: AK?

 AK: I will spend 30 se.
 In this proposal from Allen and Kevin, `this` changes meaning in these places (points to whiteboard and explains the different lexical scoping of various `this`es)